 However, if your assets are more than £25,000, the final distribution will be deemed to be income and taxed as a dividend.
 This could potentially be at a rate of 32.5%, possibly even 38.1%.

 Read our guide on ‘How to close your company and extract the profits at 10%‘.

 The practical bit

-However, with assets over £25,000 you may want to consider using a insolvency practitioner to close down the company and help distribute the remaining cash tax efficiently.
+However, with assets over £25,000, you may want to consider using an insolvency practitioner to close down the company and help distribute the remaining cash tax efficiently.

 How can Clever Accounts help?

 If you wish to find out more about closing down your company, your options or even how much tax could be payable, please contact us.